-The below policies are fluid and can change as the situation progresses.
+The below policies and resources are fluid and can change as the situation progresses.
 We may also have additional procedures taken on the ground.
 We will do everything we can to mitigate risk to ensure our clients, staff, and local communities we visit are safe.
-Check this site periodically to see any updates or changes as well as our social media pages.
+Check this site periodically to see any updates or changes, as well as our social media pages.
 Please feel free to contact us with any questions or concerns.

 Before you Travel

 We will communicate any important information you need throughout the planning process and pre-trip.
 We always monitor the current situation in our destinations.
 This is even more important during the COVID-19 pandemic.
 We follow the guidelines and recommendations set forth by the above organizations when planning trips.
 We are also communicating with our local partners to get more details about the current situation on the ground.
 General policies we have implemented include the following.
 Please note there may be more specific restrictions and policies in place in each destination:

 - We comply with all travel restrictions and recommendations of the host & origin destinations’ governments.
 We judge the current Covid-19 situation prior to travel.
 We will reassess the conditions as they change and make the necessary adjustments to itineraries.

 - We will inform you of testing procedures for each country before your departure.

 - We ask our travelers with symptoms not to travel.
 We recommend consulting with a primary care provider if you are showing any signs of COVID-19.